Josh Lowe Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Astros pitching staff ranks third in MLB.
+- The Astros pitching staff ranks second in MLB with a collective 9.9 strikeouts per nine innings.

-- The Astros have a 3.22 team ERA that ranks third across all MLB pitching staffs.
+- The Astros' 3.45 team ERA ranks fifth among all MLB pitching staffs.

-- Urquidy makes the start for the Astros, his fifth of the season.
-He is 1-1 with a 3.66 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- Garcia (1-2) takes the mound for the Astros in his fifth start of the season.
+He's put together a 5.14 ERA in 21 2/3 innings pitched, with 24 strikeouts.

-- His most recent appearance was on Wednesday against the Toronto Blue Jays, when the right-hander went 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- The righty's last time out came on Thursday against the Toronto Blue Jays, when he went seven scoreless innings while allowing two hits.

-- The 27-year-old has amassed an ERA of 3.66, with 7.8 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .295 batting average against him.
+- The 26-year-old has an ERA of 5.14, with 10.3 strikeouts per nine innings, in four games this season.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.